maxharlow/tutorials/opencorporates-api/README.md

 How did we know that this is the URL we need?
 APIs typically have a documentation site.
 Reading through the [Opencorporates API documentation](https://api.opencorporates.com/documentation/API-Reference) tells us the different types of request that Opencorporates accepts and what response you should expect.

 In this case we are looking up a company using their jurisdiction and company number.
-The jurisdiction is a a two-letter code for each of the different bits of the world that have their own company registry -- in most cases countries, but sometimes states or cities.
-Since each registry has its own way of numbering companies, we need both bits of information to accurately look up a specific company.
+The jurisdiction is a two-letter code for each of the different bits of the world that have their own company registry -- in most cases countries, but sometimes states or cities.
+Since each registry has its own numbering system, we need both bits of information to accurately look up a specific company.

 To check that everything works so far lets add some code so we can call our `lookup` function.
 This calls the `lookup` function with the first two arguments from the terminal, and prints the result: